S8r2j/Huffman_Algorithm_Implementation/README.md

 >1.
 Clone this repository to the desired location
 >2.
 Install pycharm and python of latest versions
 >3.
 Open the cloned repository in pycharm
 >4.
+Make a new directory named "temp"
+>5.
 Set up the virtual environment
->5.
+>6.
 Run the command to install the necessary modules:
 >   >pip install -r requirements.txt
->6.
+>7.
 Run the command to run the backend
 >   >uvicorn main:app --reload